livingcomputermuseum/Darkstar/D/readme.txt

 If you wish to make use of the emulated Star's Ethernet interface, you will need to have WinPCAP installed (on Windows) or libpcap (on the Unix of your choice).
 WinPCAP can be downloaded from http://www.winpcap.org/.
+If only Dodo emulated XNS services are to be accessed from Darkstar, a direct connection to the Dodo NetHub can be configured instead of using a real network.

 3.0 Getting Started